Carlisle Companies: Early history (1917-1999)

-1940s: Carlisle began manufacturing specialty tires for the agricultural and construction industries.

-1960s: The company expanded into the aerospace industry, providing products and services to major aerospace manufacturers.

-1980s: Carlisle made significant acquisitions in the construction materials industry, adding roofing and waterproofing products to its catalogue.

-1990s: The company continued to expand its presence in various industries, including fluid handling, brake and friction, and food service.

-Modern History

-2000-Present Day
+2000-present

 In 2019, Carlisle acquired MicroConnex, a flex circuit manufacturer in Snoqualmie, Washington, as well as Providien LLC, a medical device manufacturer in San Diego, California, and incorporated them into CIT to increase the company's exposure to the medical technology market.

 In 2021, Carlisle acquired Henry Company, a provider of building envelope systems (air barriers and waterproofing) for residential and commercial construction.
+It has also acquired Accella in 2017 and MTL Holdings (MTL) in 2024.